locobastos/ROMVault-After-Script/README.md

 Also, I've discovered that inside the same ROMSet and only for some files, I can get better compression ratio with my method than with the ROMVault's one.
 This script allows to optimize the utilization of the disk space.

+# RESULT
+I'm currently working on the result to know if it worths but I've 15TB to work with.